I'm at risk of homelessness

 Sometimes by completing a simple list of your income and expenditure you can quickly see where you may be spending money on non-essential items (such as TV subscription or gym memberships).
 By removing the cost of non-essential items may mean that your essential costs, such as your rent and bills are affordable.

-In some cases you may be able to negotiate reduced payments with your landlord or mortgage lender whilst you re-assess your financial situation, however be sure to keep a record of any agreements made.
+In some cases, you may be able to negotiate reduced payments with your landlord or mortgage lender.
+However, you should keep a record of any agreements you make.
+Shelter UK has further guidance on how to deal with mortgage arrears.

 I have had a disagreement with my family or friends